QuBenhao/LeetCode/problems/problems_1786/problem.md

 # 1786.
-Number of Restricted Paths From First to Last Node
+Number of Restricted Paths From First to Last Node [Rating: 2078.54]

 There is an undirected weighted connected graph.
 You are given a positive integer `n` which denotes that the graph has `n` nodes labeled from `1` to `n`, and an array `edges` where each `edges[i] = [ui, vi, weighti]` denotes that there is an edge between nodes `ui` and `vi` with weight equal to `weighti`.